Non-disclosure agreement: Abuse of NDAs

+An American documentary film released in 2026, My NDA, follows three individuals bound by NDAs to show how they are weaponized to silence people from speaking out about misconduct.
+It also follows the enactment of the in California, United States.

 Law and practice by jurisdiction

 Australia

 Deeds of confidentiality and fidelity (also referred to as deeds of confidentiality or confidentiality deeds) are commonly used in Australia.
 These documents generally serve the same purpose as and contain provisions similar to NDAs used elsewhere.

 India

 NDAs are used in India.
 They have been described as "an increasingly popular way of restricting the loss of R&D knowledge through employee turnover in Indian IT firms".
 They are often used by companies from other countries who are outsourcing or offshoring work to companies in India.
 Companies outsourcing research and development of biopharma to India use them, and Indian companies in pharmaceuticals are "competent" in their use.
 In the space industry, NDAs "are crucial".
 "Non-disclosure and confidentiality agreements ... are ... generally enforceable as long as they are reasonable."
 Sometimes NDAs have been anti-competitive and this has led to legal challenges.